tuyenta/IoT-MAB/README.md

 # IOT-MAB: Decentralized Intelligent Resource Allocation Approach for LoRaWAN Networks

 ## Introduction
+IoT-MAB is a discrete-event simulator based on SimPy for simulating intelligent distributed resource allocation in LoRa networks and to analyse scalability.
 ## Installation
 It is recommend to use virtualenv to keep your Python environment isolated, together with virtualenvwrapper to make working with virtual environments much more pleasant, e.g.: